 One thing that separates Christianity from all other beliefs about God is that Jesus taught that it is a good thing to critically evaluate information.
 One of his common sayings was “ask and you will receive, seek and you will find, knock and the door will be opened.”

-For whatever reason, I always think of a proverb to go along with this teaching, “It is not good to have zeal without knowledge, nor to be hasty and miss the way.”
+I always think of a proverb to go along with this teaching, “It is not good to have zeal without knowledge, nor to be hasty and miss the way.”
 God does not want us to jump to conclusions without first having some sort of knowledge of its truth.

 This is why it is written that Jesus spent 40 days with his disciples after rising from the dead and gave them “many convincing proofs he was alive.”
 I can only imagine how difficult it was for the disciples to go through what they experienced with Jesus for three years and then witnessing his arrest, trial, and execution.
 All their hopes and expectations dashed to pieces; their lives and understanding about God seemingly torn apart.
 Jesus wanted to make sure they knew without a shadow of a doubt that he was in fact raised back to life, never to die again.